GStreamer/gstreamer/markdown/frequently-asked-questions/legal.md

 >  - MyPlayer, a GPL playback application
 >  - The binary-only Sorenson decoder
 >
-> together in one distribution/operating system ?
+> together in one distribution/operating system?
 If not, what needs to be
-> changed to make this possible ?
+> changed to make this possible?

 This would be a problem, because the GStreamer and MyPlayer licenses would forbid it.
 In order to link GStreamer to MyPlayer, you